 I painfully drag my body back to my hotel room.
 I’m tired.
 So damn tired I wanna cry.

 I’ve been on the road a while now, I haven’t slept in my own bed for two years, actually that bed doesn’t even exist anymore.
 I took too many planes to count and then taxis and busses and boats, I crossed 5 countries and the lives of so many people in between.
 I collected emotions that—as it always happens—have changed me.

 That’s why I travel.
-To feel alive, to remind myself that I simply don’t know shit and the world is a huge mystery I’ll probably never get.
+To feel alive and learn from life, to remind myself that I simply don’t know shit and the world is a huge mystery I’ll probably never get.
 It’s my way to learn, the only way I grow and maybe my way of escaping something i’m not quite sure.

 But to keep on traveling I need to keep on working and though I love what I do and I’ll always be grateful for it, I worked myself into exhaustion on this round: From the chaos of the streets of Delhi to the peace of the Tibetan monasteries in Ladakh, from the skyscrapers of KL,Malaysia to the paradise-like islands of Thailand, from the thousands shades of green of Vietnam to the thousand colored flags hanging everywhere in Nepal, it was a long long beautiful journey.
 Each of these places gave me something I will never forget, each of these places took something from me, something I probably didn’t need anymore but that left me weaker than before.

 I collapse on my bed.
 Too tired to fall asleep just yet; too drained to answer the emails and message I need to get back to; too empty to acknowledge the million thoughts and feelings that are tearing me apart this week.